A physicist discovers the edge of madness & the courage to love.

-The old wooden chair creaked as I leaned back in thought.
-"Well, it's been at least three weeks since I've seen Will.
-He took me to a symposium put on by Dr. Andrei Linde at the university."
+The old wooden chair creaked as I leaned back trying to recall the last time Will and I had been together.
+"Well, three weeks ago we went to a symposium put on by Dr. Andrei Linde.
+That was at the university."

-Ritter rocked forward rubbing his hands in thought then his eyes locked with mine.
+Ritter rocked forward rubbing his hands in thought before his eyes locked with mine.
 "Would you mind coming with us to Doctor Spenser's home?"